Debt-to-Income (DTI) Ratio Calculator

 Understanding Your Debt-to-Income Ratio

 Your debt-to-income ratio (DTI) is one of the most important numbers lenders use to evaluate your ability to manage monthly payments and repay borrowed money.
 It compares your total monthly debt payments to your gross monthly income, expressed as a percentage.
+Whether you're applying for a mortgage, auto loan, or personal loan, your DTI directly impacts approval decisions and interest rates.

 How DTI Is Calculated